mpdagang/mpdagang.github.io/_posts/2024-06-01-webgl-thoughts.markdown

 title: WebGL Thoughts
 ---

-Pondering on what is the goal for learning WebGL as a Software Developer.
+Pondering on Web 3D Graphics.

 There is currently an idea at the back of my mind to make interactive models of Manila footbridges where users can visit a website, pan and rotate